-About 40 cars in pile-up on interstate highway northwest of Detroit
+About 40 cars in pile-up on snowy highway near Detroit

-A pile-up involving about 40 cars in snowy conditions forced the closure of part of Interstate 75 northwest of Detroit on Saturday and several motorists were injured, officials said on social media.
+(Reuters) - A pile-up involving about 40 cars in snowy conditions forced the temporary closure of part of Interstate 75 northwest of Detroit on Saturday and several motorists were injured, a spokesman for state police said.

 Michigan State Police posted photographs on Twitter of cars with damage to their bumpers and several vehicles with their trunks popped open, apparently after colliding with each other.